 - Makes appropriate referrals to services as indicated in the client’s treatment plan.

-- Documents all services in within 48 hours.
+- Documents all services in an electronic database within 48 hours.

 - Communicates with agencies such as police, sheriff, probation, social services, mental health, the courts, youth services and other organizations when needed.